-Simply put, Arsenal do not currently have an attacker who can fire them to a top-four finish, with the club's regular command of possession in Premier League matches beginning to embody the "sterile domination" of which Wenger accused Barcelona last year.
+Simply put, Arsenal does not currently have an attacker who can fire it to a top-four finish, with the club’s regular command of possession in Premier League matches beginning to embody the ‘sterile domination’ Wenger accused Barcelona of last year.

-The Frenchman's experimentation with an interchangeable front three demonstrates that no tactical manifestation of the team is as important as finding someone, anyone, to play centre forward and score goals habitually.
+The Frenchman’s experimentation with an interchangeable front-three demonstrates that no tactical manifestation of the team is as important as finding someone, anyone, to play center forward and score goals habitually.

-It was Klaas-Jan Huntelaar's vital 76th-minute strike in Arsenal's last Champions League outing which handed the German outfit command of the game, leading to a first home defeat to a non-English side in the competition since September 2003 for the hosts.
+It was Klaas-Jan Huntelaar’s vital 76th-minute strike in Arsenal’s last Champions League outing which handed Schalke command of the game, leading to a first home defeat to a non-English side in the competition since September 2003 for the hosts.

 With the target man entering the final few months of his three-year contract at Schalke and seemingly unwilling to discuss an extension, a serious enquiry from the Gunners must surely be at hand, especially with Liverpool being repeatedly linked to the player.